 Every submitter is to rank their entries in order of preference for hanging.
-Challenge quilts will all be hung so do not need a preference, just choose challenge if using the paper form.
-You may enter up to 3 non challenge quilts.
-If exhibition space is limited the lower ranked items may not be hung (last resort only).
+If exhibition space is limited lower ranked items may not be hung (last resort only).

-President’s Challenge - A Capital Day - Make a fabric item that reflects the theme ‘A Capital Day’.
+President’s Challenge – It’s a Bug’s Life - Make a fabric item that reflects the theme “It’s a Bug’s Life”.
 The item can be 3D but must be able to be hung for display.
 It can be made by more than one person.
 All makers must be named on the entry form.
 You can create an original design or use a pattern designed by someone else.
 If the design is not original, you must acknowledge the designer on the entry form.
 Quilting can be done by hand or machine.
+One entry only.

-Churn It Up Challenge - You must make a quilt (ie three layers secured by stitching) which features a pieced Churn Dash block.
+Build It Up Challenge - You must make a quilt which features a pieced log cabin or courthouse steps block.
 The quilt can be 3D but must be able to be hung for display.
 It can be made by more than one person.
 All makers must be named on the entry form.
 You can create an original design or use a pattern designed by someone else.
 If the design is not original, you must acknowledge the designer on the entry form.
 Quilting can be done by hand or machine.
+One entry only.

 Group quilt is a quilt made by two or more people.
-This category includes any quilts which have been commercially quilted, quilted by someone other than the maker, quilts made by more than one person or group quilts like Block of the Month.
+This category includes any quilts which have been commercially quilted, quilted by someone other than the maker, quilts made by more than one person or group quilts.